gpunalkar/classAngular/README.md

-# classAngular
+# Angular JS Class

-Angular JS Class Notes:
+# Angular JS Class Notes:

 # Controllers
 Contorller are use to setup the initial $scope of object & behevior of object.